 Should the public play a greater role within the financial system?

 Decisions about money are a part of our everyday lives.
-Supporters promote ‘financial inclusion’ as a way of helping people navigate decisions about money.
-However, critics fear these policies promote ‘financialisation’ of the welfare state and turn citizens into consumers.
+Supporters promote financial inclusion as a way of helping people navigate decisions about money.
+However, critics fear these policies promote the financialisation of the welfare state and turn citizens into consumers.

-Rajiv Prabhakar is Senior Lecturer in Personal Finance at The Open University and Associate Fellow at the Centre for Housing and Assets Savings Management (CHASM) at the University of Birmingham.
+Rajiv Prabhakar is Senior Lecturer in Personal Finance at the Open University and Senior Fellow of the Higher Education Academy.

 What is financial inclusion?

 The case of housing